The Story Behind the Numbers

 Graphics and statistics

 - 25 must-know demographic facts for students.
-Arm yourself, and yours students, for first-line debunking.
+Arm yourself, and your students, for first-line debunking (updated for 2017).

 - How well do teen test scores predict adult income?
 When a strong statistical relationship is lousy for making predictions about individuals.